top of page

 Your support sustains programming for

-Michigan LGBTQIA+ youth.
+Michigan youth.

 Two people interact warmly at a BAMM Pride info table, one handing the other a paper near a stack of handouts.